 how to use CBD Oil for Sciatica

-The second, and arguable the more important method of taking CBD for sciatica is ingesting it regularly.
+The second, and arguably the more important method of taking CBD for sciatica is ingesting it regularly.
 You can do this through a CBD Oil or tincture, a CBD capsule, CBD edibles, or inhaling it through a vape device or directly from the CBD flower itself.
 Our Education Page and Product category pages describe each of these in-depth.

 But let’s select the most common and one of the most effective ways to get CBD into your system to help treat that sciatic nerve pain.
-CBD Oils, or tinctures (just a term for CBD that is in an alcohol base), both can be taken sublingually and a really successful way in our customers’ experiences to get relief.
+CBD Oils, or tinctures (just a term for CBD that is in an alcohol base), both can be taken sublingually which is a really successful way in our customers’ experiences to get relief.
 CBD Oil comes in many strengths, but we recommend using at least a 1000mg strength bottle that is typically 30ml in size.
 One dropper, containing approximately 33mg of CBD in a 1000mg bottle, twice a day, should be a great place to start.
 Track your reaction to it and adjust accordingly.

 Final Thoughts on Sciatica